Converg3nce/matic-docs/docs/staking/linux-package-installation.md

 If your `Heimdall` and `Bor` logs are fine, that your node setup is complete.
 Congratulations on reaching so far!

 Once you are done checking the logs or querying the data, you may proceed to staking tokens.
+Once you are done checking the logs or querying the data, you may proceed to staking tokens.
+Here is you can stake on Matic: [How to Stake](https://docs.matic.network/staking/stake-on-matic/)

 <!-- #### Query data